thedataelemental/House-of-the-Architect-Level-Design-/readme.txt

 All the people who believed in me and encouraged me to finish this project: First and foremost of all, Eli M. Special thanks to the very supportive goth gamers - Julian, Esdonto, Lor, Pat, and others who had kind words and encouragement to share when I had progress pics to show off.
 Thanks also to Maddie and Jeremy for encouraging me early on in the project's creation.

 Thanks to my beta testers!
-Julian (juuuulian#4482), Amorphous, Almaril, Elden Pubby, Onion, HardlyStellar, Nyalice, Shahrez Ali Shaban, Voyager and WaKa.
+Julian, Amorphous, Almaril, Patera Bach, and Shahrez Ali Shaban.

+Thank you to my translators - Almaril, Truecrimecat, Denise B, Flipping Kenner, Julian, and Esdonto.

 Finally, thanks to TTLG, Looking Glass, my family, The Editor's Guild, Spike14 and Komag (for their tutorials), R Soul (for their Goalmaster tool), The Raven (for NewDark), and everyone else who has made suggestions for this mission or helped push the envelope to where Thief is today.
 Thief Is Art, don't let it die.